Shark-In-A-Stroller Heist Ends With Animal's Safe Return To San Antonio Aquarium

 The aquarium is in Leon Valley, a suburb northwest of downtown San Antonio.
 After tracing the getaway truck, police obtained a search warrant to look for the shark.

-Early Tuesday, an aquarium representative said that its founder, Ammon Covino, was grateful to news outlets for spreading the video, saying the intense public interest had helped to recover the shark.
+Early Tuesday, an aquarium representative said owner Ammon Covino, was grateful to news outlets for spreading the video, saying the intense public interest had helped to recover the shark.

 The aquarium's assistant husbandry director, Jamie Shank, accompanied police on the trip to the suspect's house, where she removed the horn shark from a large tank to identify and inspect it.